Fast Finance

 Those states were followed this year by Tennessee, the District of Columbia and New Mexico submitting such supplemental plans to CMS.
 Hospital executives have said multiple other states also are considering similar Medicaid payment boosts for hospitals, including:

-As a result of such payment boosts, hospital executives have changed their perception of Medicaid as the worst payer.
+The result of such payment boosts caused some hospital executives to change their perception of Medicaid as the worst payer.

 The new Medicaid funds “change the landscape of how we think about payers,” Steve Filton, executive vice president and CFO for Universal Health Services, said at a September conference.
 “So, if we’re getting a big supplemental Medicaid payment in a state where we weren’t getting it before, it’s likely that reimbursement for Medicaid patients has become much more attractive.”

-“So, we’re leaning into that business in certain states where it’s become more of a generous reimbursement, more of a fair reimbursement and seeking out those patients where before we have not necessarily and that’s resulted in a reasonably significant improvement in our payer mix,” Filton said.
+“So, we’re leaning into that business in certain states where it’s become more of a generous reimbursement, more of a fair reimbursement and [we’re] seeking out those patients where before we have not necessarily [done so] and that’s resulted in a reasonably significant improvement in our payer mix,” Filton said.

-Similarly, Sam Hazen, CEO of Healthcare Corporation of America, said in an October investors call that such supplemental Medicaid payments “have created reimbursement in some situations where it makes it easier for us to invest in services and capabilities that help the Medicaid beneficiaries and produce better environments for them to get care.”
+Similarly, Sam Hazen, CEO of HCA Healthcare, said in an October investors call that such supplemental Medicaid payments “have created reimbursement in some situations where it makes it easier for us to invest in services and capabilities that help the Medicaid beneficiaries and produce better environments for them to get care.”

 “We are finding opportunities to improve offerings for Medicaid beneficiaries through some of our outpatient development in certain markets,” Hazen said.